Suhas1131/Neutrino-Direction-Reconstruction/README.md

 The angular error is calculated from the wrapped `phi` error and the `theta` error.
 In plain terms, the workflow compares the predicted and true heading, wraps the heading difference correctly across the `0^\circ / 360^\circ` boundary, compares the predicted and true elevation, then combines the two errors into an approximate total angular error in degrees.

-Current evaluation outputs are not included because the active project data, trained CNN model, and latest results are unavailable to me.
+Current evaluation outputs are not included.

 ---